nRF24/CircuitPython_nRF24L01/docs/api.rst

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.resend

-  Use this function to maunally re-send the previous payload in the top level (first out) of the TX FIFO buffer.
   All returned data follows the same patttern that `send()` returns with the added condition that this function will return `False` if the TX FIFO buffer is empty.

   .. note:: The nRF24L01 normally removes a payload from the TX FIFO buffer after successful
       transmission, but not when this function is called.
 The payload (successfully